kevinolega/callcentertrainingtips/_posts/2021-03-19-about-yourself.md

 The best way to communicate this message is by writing about yourself first.

-The writing exercies that I designed are intended to help youy expand your ideas so you can pick the best answers for your actual interview
+The writing exercises that I designed are intended to help youy expand your ideas so you can pick the best answers for your actual interview

-I want you to write several pages about yourself and your plans ofr your life.
+I want you to write several pages about yourself and your plans for your life.

 I want you to write about stories of your struggles.